There is only ONE section remaining within Te Whāriki.

-If the thought of finding a section, going through the design process, and embarking upon a building project seems daunting and expensive, some of our building partners have put together House & Land packages to help ease your mind.
-View the sections below and contact the build partner directly for further information.
+If you have missed out on a section but would still like to live in Te Whāriki, a number of our building partners have House & Land packages available.
+View the sections here and contact the build partner directly for further information.

 Wright, the fifth, and final neighbourhood at Te Whāriki, is named after the first Chancellor of Lincoln University, Sir Allan Wright.
 This neighbourhood features a large playground and the wide green spaces, wetlands, walking and cycling tracks which Te Whāriki is known for.